5clicklabs/hosp-pwa/src/objectives.appointments.md

 ## TO BE DONE

-1. User Details Collection:
-   After selecting a department, we need to collect the user's personal information (name, email, phone number, date of birth).

 2. Doctor Selection:
    We haven't implemented the feature to show a list of doctors from the selected department and allow the user to choose one.